Natural Ways to Boost Immune Function

 - Avoid touching your face

-- Keep surfaces clean such as door knobs, computer keyboards, phones, remotes, steering wheel.
+- Keep surfaces clean such as door knobs, computer keyboards, phones, remotes, and steering wheels.

 - Stress Reduction: chronic stress can suppress the immune system.
 Practice stress reduction strategies regularly.